 Not only is Riley more affectionate, but the tension in Suzanne’s marriage has dissipated.

 “After we did the brain map and were able to see the problems in Riley’s brain wiring, my husband apologized for his criticism,” she continued.
 “Now he’s very supportive.”

 Suzanne and her husband know that helping Riley’s brain normalize and stay that way will require more sessions, but it’s something they are willing to do for their daughter – “Whatever it takes,” she said.

 In the meantime, she’s enjoying a new relationship with Riley.

 “I finally feel like a parent,” she said.
 “Riley’s confiding in me now like a daughter her age would do, and we have a much more normal mother-daughter relationship.

-“We’re very grateful to Center for Brain for getting to the root of Riley’s problem.
-I’ve told other mothers with children who have problems about Center for Brain and hope they can benefit from our experience.”
+“We’re very grateful to the Center for Brain Training for getting to the root of Riley’s problem.
+I’ve told other mothers with children who have problems about the Center and hope they can benefit from our experience.”